Q: What happens in the Doctor's office during contraception counseling?

 Contraindications for birth control pills include high blood pressure and smoking, a history of blood clots, certain liver diseases and certain forms of headaches.

-The doctor will then explain to you the benefits and potential risks of the birth control pill as well as give you instructions of how effective it is and what kind of other potential complications there may be.
+The doctor will then explain to you the benefits and potential risks for each of your contraception methods and options as well as give you instructions of how effective it is: